meta-pytorch/torchforge/src/forge/observability/README.md

 ```

 To address #2, we automatically spawn a `LocalFetcherActor` for each process and register it with the `GlobalLoggingActor`.
 This allows the `GlobalLoggingActor` to know which actors to call, and each `LocalFetcherActor` can access the local `MetricCollector`.
 This spawning and registration occurs in `forge.controller.provisioner.py::get_proc_mesh`.

+So you may ask: "what about the backends"?
+They live in two places:
+    a) In each MetricCollector if the backend is marked as per_rank.
+    b) In the GlobalLoggingActor if the backend is marked as global_reduce.

 In summary:
 1. One `GlobalLoggingActor` serves as the controller.